 - Foreign Transaction Fee: 2.7% on each transaction after conversion to U.S. dollars

-American Express Serve Prepaid Review
+American Express Serve Prepaid Card Review

-Amex Serve Account Benefits
+Other Serve Account Features

 With the Amex Serve, however, the funds are transferred into your account as soon as the deposit instruction is given, meaning you can receive your deposit up to two days sooner than with traditional banks!